 This sets the permissions we require for the user, group members, and others to what we require.
 The users and group members have their permissions reset to what they already were, and the others have the read permission restored.

 chmod you’ll see there are some advanced options related to the SETUID and SETGID bits, and to the restricted deletion or “sticky” bit.

 chmod for, the options described here will have you covered.

-- › How to Use the ls Command to List Files and Directories on Linux
+- › How To Use set and pipefail in Bash Scripts on Linux

-- › How to Use Encrypted Passwords in Bash Scripts
+- › How to Parse CSV Data in Bash

 - › Everything You Ever Wanted to Know About inodes on Linux